talveth/pygrad/docs/source/usage.rst

    $ pip install .[examples]     # normal + examples
    $ pip install .[dev]          # normal + dev

-This will install pygrad with the Python importable name ``autograd``.
+This will install pygrad with the Python importable name ``pygrad``.

 Basic Usage
 ------------

-All library functionality can be found in ``autograd``.
+All library functionality can be found in ``pygrad``.
 The main differentiable object in the library is the ``Tensor`` class.
 The below shows performing backprop on a function ``y``.

 .. code-block:: Python

-   from autograd.cpu.tensor import Tensor x = Tensor(1)
+   from pygrad.tensor import Tensor x = Tensor(1)
    y = x**2 + 1
    y.backward()